 Building a Budget: Direct and Indirect Costs

 Dr. Seuss Foundation prefers to fund direct project costs, but understands that, particularly for smaller organizations, the recovery of indirect costs is a necessity.
 The Foundation calculates indirect costs as a percentage of direct project costs.
+Applicants may not add 20% on top of direct budget costs for indirect costs.
 If indirect costs exceed 20% of direct costs and the applicant can provide justification for the amount, the amount in excess of 20% may be accepted and the grant approved.
 If the applicant's explanation is insufficient to justify the higher rate, we will notify the applicant before deciding whether to proceed with approving the request.
 If the percentage appears reasonable, the Foundation usually approves the inclusion of indirect costs in the budget.

 Direct costs are those for activities or services that benefit specific projects, e.g. salaries for project staff and materials required for a particular project.
 Because these activities are easily traced to projects, their costs are usually charged to projects on an item-by-item basis.

 Indirect costs are those for activities or services that benefit more than one project.
 Their precise benefits to a specific project are often difficult or impossible to trace.
 For example, it may be difficult to determine precisely how the activities of the director of an organization benefit a specific project.

 It is possible to justify the handling of almost any kind of cost as either direct or indirect.
 Labor costs, for example, can be indirect, as in the case of maintenance personnel and administrative assistants; or they can be direct, as in the case of project staff members.
 Similarly, materials such as miscellaneous supplies purchased in bulk — pencils, pens, paper — are typically handled as indirect costs, while materials required for specific projects are charged as direct costs.

 Costs usually charged directly